The path of destiny is large, large like a large penis. ~ Papa Legba

 2. Introducing Papa Legba

-3. Papa Legba, Gatekeeper and Guardian of the Crossroads
+3. Gatekeeper and Guardian of the Crossroads

 4. Legba's African Origins